 Buttery, flaky puff pastry crust layered with creamy mascarpone cheese and rosé simmered blood orange slices.
 Blood orange mascarpone tart is perfect for dessert, brunch or even breakfast that you can serve warm or chilled.

 Hello Spring and hellllooooo blood orange season!
 And an extra hello to sweet confections that count as dessert, brunch, or breakfast.
 Are you with me?

 Danishes?
 Chocolate croissants?
 Pancakes?
 Cinnamon Rolls?
 If you're a lover of any of those, this blood orange tart is going to fit the bill for any brunch occasion or just a great special breakfast.
 But, let's not stop there because these buttery thin and crisp layers are equally perfect to dish out for dessert.

 Multi-purpose and extra delicious.
 Best of all, the steps to prepare this citrus layered mascarpone tart are super simple with minimal dishes.
 Just how we like it.

 What's with the gore, blood orange?

-At first peel, a blood orange is a bit shocking.
+At first peel, blood orange is a bit shocking.
 What appears to be a regular, slightly smaller, orange on the outside gives way to deep maroon crescents on the inside.
-Pop one of those wedges into your mouth and you'll be greeted with sweet, citrus laced with a hint of berry and floral tastes too.
+Pop one of those wedges into your mouth and you'll be greeted with sweet, citrus with a hint of berry and floral tastes too.

 Using the back of the spoon and half a small container of mascarpone, slather the puff pastry with the light Italian cheese.
 The puff pastry will still be cold and somewhat frozen so that cheese will spread nice and smooth.